Science and Training for Adventures

 Fixing Injury and Pain Research

-My career as research physiologist took me to military, university, and top training centers from undersea to mountaintop to jet cockpit.
+My career as research physiologist took me to military, university, and training centers from undersea to mountaintop to jet cockpit.
 I was given the toughest assignments to find why common training and rehabilitation methods don't work, and what does.
 Strong brave men got hazardous duty pay just to have a day with me.
 Methods I developed are the ones now learned in school by doctors, trainers, physical therapists, Navy divers, chamber operators, combat swimmers, police and military, and top athletes.
 Doctors, and instructors of yoga, Pilates, Alexander technique and others have all come to me as patients to find out why they have back and other pain and what to do about it.
 I pioneered functional fitness and functional exercise training.
+Appointment info to learn top training for yourself or your groups, click here.
 I was the first person to develop fitness programs aboard cruise ships, and was told it would "never catch on."
 Photos and stories below, keep scrolling.

 "I can call you the "Peaceful Warrior" and defender of all that is good in this world.
 Keep up the good work Paladin"